Outerspatial 2-complexes: Extending the class of outerplanar graphs to three dimensions: Basic definitions and initial approaches

-\begin{defn} The \emph{geometric realisation} of a $2$-complex $C=(V,E,F)$ is the topological space obtained by gluing discs to the geometric realisation of the graph $G=(V,E)$ along the face boundaries. \end{defn} \begin{defn} A (topological) embedding of a simplicial complex $C$ into a topological space $X$ is an injective continuous map from (the geometric realisation of) $C$ into $X$.
-We say that a $2$-complex is \emph{embeddable} in $\mathbb{R}^3$ if its geometric realisation is embeddable in $\mathbb{R}^3$ as a topological space. \end{defn} \begin{rem} If a $2$-complex is embeddable in $\mathbb{R}^3$ we will say as a shorthand that the $2$-complex is simply \emph{embeddable}. \end{rem} For this paper we will need to define the inside and outside of a sphere.
-We do this with the help of the following theorem. \begin{thm} (Jordan–Brouwer separation theorem) Suppose $X$ is an $n$-dimensional topological sphere in the $(n+1)$-dimensional Euclidean space $\mathbb{R}^{n+1}$ $(n > 0)$, i.e. the image of an injective continuous mapping of the $n$-sphere $S^n$ into $\mathbb{R}^{n+1}$.
-Then the complement $Y$ of $X$ in $\mathbb{R}^{n+1}$ consists of exactly two connected components.
-One of these components is bounded (the inside) and the other is unbounded (the outside).
-The set $X$ is their common boundary. \end{thm} \begin{defn} The \emph{interior of a cycle} in a plane embedding of a graph is the inside of its image as defined in \autoref{jordan}. \end{defn} \begin{defn} The interior of a face in a plane embedding of a graph is the interior of its boundary cycle. \end{defn} \begin{defn} Given a map (not necessarily an embedding!) from a $2$-complex to $\mathbb{R}^3$ and a pair of faces of the $2$-complex, we say that these \emph{two faces intersect internally} if in the image of this map their intersection contains the interior of one of the faces.
+\end{obs} \begin{obs} 2-dimensional cones are always simply connected. \end{obs} \begin{defn} The \emph{geometric realisation} of a $2$-complex $C=(V,E,F)$ is the topological space obtained by gluing discs to the geometric realisation of the graph $G=(V,E)$ along the face boundaries. \end{defn} \begin{defn} A (topological) embedding of a simplicial complex~$C$ into a topological space $X$ is an injective continuous map from (the geometric realisation of)~$C$ into $X$.
+We say that a $2$-complex is \emph{embeddable} in $\mathbb{R}^3$ if its geometric realisation is embeddable in $\mathbb{R}^3$ as a topological space. \end{defn} \begin{rem} If a $2$-complex is embeddable in $\mathbb{R}^3$ we will say as a shorthand that the $2$-complex is \emph{embeddable}. \end{rem} Now we are ready to give the definition of an outerspatial $2$-complex.
+We have the two definitions of outerplanarity \autoref{OP1} and \autoref{OP2}.
+We can make two different definitions for outerspatial $2$-complexes based on them.